 In addition, PXROS-HR allows reloading and debugging tasks at run-time without stopping a running application.
 This encapsulation enables customers to perform a save function integration and to mix safety and non safety related software on a single AURIX without risk, since there is no error propagation.
 The most important concepts are explained below.

 Tasks and Handlers

 Because fast reactions to certain events are required in many technical applications, which should be executed with as little overhead as possible, PXROS implements the concept of complete interrupt transparency, i.e. PXROS never changes the state of the interrupt system of the microcontroller.
 This feature makes it possible to achieve warm start capability with PXROS.
 Thus, there are no interrupt locks caused by PXROS and interrupt services can always interrupt PXROS.
-The operating system solely manages the remaining time resources of a main-loop.
+The RTOS solely manages the remaining time resources of a main-loop.
 Due to the interrupt transparency, existing applications without OS can easily be ported to PXROS-HR as well as OS, which are partially or totally implemented on interrupt level.
 As the interrupt handling is not “predefined” or interfered by the microkernel, the application might implement any needed or reasonable check for the activity related to interrupts.

 In the PXROS terminology the interrupt service routines are so called handlers, which, in principle, are completely under control of the application, but can still use a subset of PXROS services.
 These services are handled in a special way, in order to minimize the PXROS related overhead on interrupt level.

 A handler can, for example, send signals (Events) to a task.
 This service is not executed on interrupt level, but is inserted into a list instead.
 Then this service is executed before returning from the interrupt levels to task level.
 This is in time, because the next task to be executed has to be determined before leaving the interrupt level.